The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Full list of Prompts

 \section{Full list of Prompts}

 In this section, we detail the prompts we use at each time step in the experiments.

 \begin{mdframed} \begin{quote} \tt \textbf{Round 1:} Role play this person. \{AGENT\_PERSONA\} \\ \{INDUCED\_BIAS\}

 Let's play a game where you'll be asked a single question, and you must provide an answer.
-This game has 3 trials, allowing you 2 chances to revise your response. \{SOCIAL\_SETUP\_MESSAGE\}At the end of the game, the more accurate your final answer is compared to the actual truth, the more money you will earn.
+This game has 3 trials, allowing you 2 chances to revise your response.
+Keep in mind that it's a group game, played concurrently with other participants.
+After you submit your first answer, you'll be given the average of other players' initial responses.
+Following your second submission, you'll receive the average of their second-round responses.
+At the end of the game, the more accurate your final answer is compared to the actual truth, the more money you will earn.

 Now, \{AGENT\_NAME\}, in this first round of the game, you are asked to answer the following question.

 \{QUESTION\_CONTENT\}

 You must give an answer even if you are not sure.